Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Remove-AzureRmServiceBusRule.md

 PS C:\> Remove-AzureRmServiceBusRule -ResourceId "ARM of id rule to be removed"
 ```

-Removes the rule provided thorugh ARM Id in $resourceid/string for -ResourceId parameter
+Removes the rule provided through ARM Id in $resourceid/string for -ResourceId parameter

 ## PARAMETERS